What is a tax audit?

 Field or home audit

-Unlike the other two audit forms, when this one occurs, an auditor comes to your home.
+Unlike the other two audit forms, when this one occurs, an auditor comes to your home, place of business or accountant’s office.
 First the IRS will mail you a notice that they would like to come to either your home or place of business to complete an audit.
-This is considered the most serious of the three audits, because you receive more than one-hundred thousand dollars from employment.
-It is highly advocated that you seek help from a tax professional.
-They will assist you to guarantee the audit flows smoother.
+This is considered the most serious of the three audits, because the investigators will review all financial records and returns.
+If the field audit turns up errors or fraud, the potential consequences can be liens on a property, additional taxes, criminal investigation, fines and court hearings.
+It is highly advocated that you seek help from a tax professional who will assist you to guarantee the audit flows smoother.

 Tax audit representation